A formula for systems of Boolean polynomial equations and applications to computational complexity: Proof of 3_Thm2

-It is required to compute \refEq{3_Thm2_PreDef1} for starting the above procedure to calculate all families; this costs in $\sbL{m}$ since \refEq{3_Thm2_PreDef1} is done by dividing at most $m$ polynomials into $n+1$.
-The solvability of $\syN$ is equivalent to $\plP[]{n+1}{}=0$, and it is also required to confirm whether $\plP[]{n+1}{}$ is zero for closing; this costs in $\sbL{2^W}$, since the number of factors in the right-hand side of \refEq{5.1_Prp1_Main2Eq} for $j=n+1$ is less than $2^W$ by \prpS{1}, since those factors belong to $\setF[2]$ by \prpS{2}, and since any binary operation on $\setF[2]$ costs in $\sbL{1}$.
-Both computation times for starting and closing are bounded by \refEq{5.1_Pr_3_Cor1_Eq6}, and we prove \refCor{3_Cor1}. }
+It is required to compute \refEq{3_Thm1_PreDef1} for starting the above procedure to calculate all the families; this costs in $\sbL{lm}$ since \refEq{3_Thm1_PreDef1} is done by dividing $m$ polynomials consisting of $l$ clauses into $(n+1)$ sets.
+The solvability of $\syN$ is equivalent to $\plP[]{n+1}{}=0$, and it is also required to confirm whether $\plP[]{n+1}{}$ is zero or not for closing the procedure; this costs in $\sbL{2^{\paBW}}$, since, by \prpS{1}, the number of factors in the right-hand side of \refEq{5_Prp1_Main2Eq} for $j=n+1$ is less than $2\cdot 2^{\paBW}$.\footnote{ Note that the factors belong to $\setF[2]$ because $\plP[]{n+1}{} \in \setF[2]$, and that binary operations on $\setF[2]$ cost in $\sbL{1}$. } Both computation times for starting and closing are bounded by \refEq{5_Pr_3_Thm2_Eq6}, and we prove \refThm{3_Thm2}. }